 This site contains affiliate links.
 Please see Policies for more information.

-These Banana Oatmeal Bites are a healthy breakfast or snack, made with wholesome ingredients you probably already have in your kitchen.
+These Banana Oatmeal Bites are a healthy breakfast or snack, and made with wholesome ingredients you probably already have in your kitchen.
 If you like banana bread, you are going to love these little bite sized balls of banana goodness!

-Banana energy bites are packed with flavor and nutrition, making them the perfect pick-me-up for busy mornings, after-school cravings, or whenever you need a quick energy boost.
+These banana bites are packed with flavor and nutrition, making them the perfect pick-me-up for busy mornings, after-school cravings, or whenever you need a quick energy boost.

 multiple images of Banana Oatmeal Bites with text for pinterest